akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/guide/2-service-to-service.md

 # Part 2: Service to Service eventing

+Akka Projection allows for creating read side views, or projections, that are eventually consistent representations of the events for an entity.
+Such views have historically been possible to define in the same service that owns the entity, for an example of this, you can look at the [popularity projection in the Akka Microservice Guide](akka-guide:microservices-tutorial/projection-query.html).

+Service to Service defines a gRPC service in the service where the entity lives and that makes the events available for other services to consume with an effectively once delivery guarantee without requiring a message broker in between services.

 To implement Service to Service eventing, we will use two services, the shopping cart defined in the previous step and a downstream analytics service.